Wednesday, November 11

 Hiss Golden Messenger

 M.C.
 Taylor, Durham-based musical omnivore, birthed the folk rock band, Hiss Golden Messenger.
-“At once firmly steeped in tradition and immediately accessible” (NPR), Hiss Golden Messenger calls up a wide spectrum of American vernacular music, from Archie Brownlee to the Staple Singers, from Van Morrison to Townes Van Zandt.
-HGM was techinally born back in California, where a young Taylor dabbled in hardcord punk, indie rock, folk, and country rock while he was a student at University of California–Santa Barbara.
-However HGM truly came to fruition as a Southern project during Taylor's days in a small rental home in Pittsboro, NC, out near Haw River.
-Taylor also graduated from the UNC-Chapel Hill folklore graduate program, worked at Duke's very own Center for Documentary Studies, but is now committed full-time to HGM and his bandmate Phil Cook after their appearance on David Letterman's The Late Show and the recent release of their Southern Grammar EP.
+"At once firmly steeped in tradition and immediately accessible" (NPR), Hiss Golden Messenger calls up a wide spectrum of American vernacular music, from Archie Brownlee to the Staple Singers, from Van Morrison to Townes Van Zandt.
+HGM was technically born back in California, where a young Taylor dabbled in hardcore punk, indie rock, folk, and country rock while he was a student at University of California-Santa Barbara.
+HGM truly came to fruition, however, as a Southern project during Taylor's days in a small rental home in Pittsboro, NC, out near Haw River.
+Taylor also graduated from the UNC-Chapel Hill folklore graduate program and worked at Duke's very own Center for Documentary Studies, but is now committed full time to HGM.

 Jim Findlay works across boundaries as a director, designer, visual artist and performer.
 He was a founding member of the Collapsable Giraffe and Accinosco/Cynthia Hopkins, and is a frequent collaborator with Bang on a Can, Ralph Lemon, and Ridge Theater.
 He worked with the Wooster Group as a company member and designer from 1994-2003.
 Recent productions include The Whisper Opera (Director and designer), Botanica (writer and director), David Lang’sLove Fail (set and video design), Annie Dorsen’s A Piece of Work (set and video design), and David T. Little/Royce Vavrek’s Dog Days (set and video design).
 Meditation, the video installation which he created in collaboration with Ralph Lemon was recently acquired by the Walker Art Center for their permanent collection.
 His work has been seen at Lincoln Center, Carnegie Hall, BAM, Arena Stage, A.R.T. and over 50 cities worldwide including Berlin, Istanbul, London, Moscow, and Paris.
 He is currently creating a piece for a sleeping audience, Dream of the Red Chamber,which will be presented by PS122 in Spring 2014.
 He has received two Obie awards, two Bessie awards, a Lucille Lortel award, and a Henry Hewes award.